cuiyongbo/ProgrammingPearls/machine-learning-note/tritonserver-note/nvidia_triton_inference_server_note.md

 > Ensemble models are an abstraction Triton uses to execute a user-defined pipeline of models.
 Since there is no physical instance associated with an ensemble model,
 > the `instance_group` field can not be specified for it.
-> However, each composing model that makes up an ensemble can specify `instance_group` in its config file and individually support parallel execution
+> However, each composing model can specify `instance_group` in its config file and support parallel execution
 > as described above when the ensemble receives multiple requests.

 ## [Business Logic Scripting](https://docs.nvidia.com/deeplearning/triton-inference-server/user-guide/docs/python_backend/README.html#business-logic-scripting)

-compared to model ensemble, Business Logic Scripting (BLS for short) allows you to control how internel models will be executed. you may add condition flow control(if-else, loop control) during inference: Execute a model only when the outputs of former model satisfy some condition, or modify the outputs of internal models etc. unlike ensemble which is just an abstraction and no physical instance bond with it, BLS model has bond instances and you need to code a `mode.py` to tell triton how to perform inference.
+compared to model ensemble, Business Logic Scripting (BLS for short) allows you to control how internel models will be executed. you may add condition flow control(if-else, loop control) during inference: Execute a model only when the outputs of former models satisfy some condition, or modify the outputs of internal models etc. unlike ensemble which is just an abstraction and no physical instance bond with it, BLS model has bond instances and you need to code a `mode.py` to tell triton how to perform inference.